mdn/content/files/en-us/web/api/navigation/navigatesuccess_event/index.md

 The **`navigatesuccess`** event of the {{domxref("Navigation")}} interface is fired when a successful navigation has finished.

-This means that all promises returned by your `intercept()` handler are fulfilled.
-This is equivalent to the {{domxref("NavigationTransition.finished")}} promise fulfilling.
+In the case of an intercepted navigation, this would occur after any promises returned by your {{domxref("NavigateEvent.intercept", "intercept()")}} handler are fulfilled.
+The {{domxref("NavigationTransition.finished")}} promise will also fulfill at the same time.

 ## Syntax